 The Future of Agriculture

 Closely linked to these institutions is a strong research and innovation presence in the region, specifically within the production element of the agricultural value chain.
 The area is known for rapid adoption of new technology, with a strong applied research presence.
 In 2020, the University of Calgary announced the creation of the Simpson Centre for Agricultural and Food Innovation and Public Education, highlighting significant effort to grow research capability in agrifood and agribusiness with a social and economic context.

 Calgary-Olds Smart Agri-Food Corridor

-A unique partnership between Calgary Economic Development and Olds College, the corridor leverages Calgary’s global corporate presence and distribution hub with Olds College’s Smart Farm applied research pillar and integrated learning.
+A unique partnership between Calgary Economic Development and Olds College of Agriculture & Technology, the corridor leverages Calgary’s global corporate presence and distribution hub with the College’s Smart Farm applied research and integrated learning facility.
 Through the corridor, companies and entrepreneurs have access to a world-class agribusiness environment that supports the development and scaling of new technologies designed to drive innovation in smart agri-food production.Learn More

-United Farmers of Alberta and Zone Startups Calgary, an accelerator for pilot-ready tech startups, announced a partnership to support early-stage ag technology companies with technical and commercial validation through their program offerings.View Website
+United Farmers of Alberta and Zone Startups Calgary, an accelerator for pilot-ready tech startups, announced a partnership to support early-stage agribusiness technology companies with technical and commercial validation through their program offerings.View Website

 2020 Agribusiness Market Study